OlimilO1402/GitHub_TwoContribs/README.md

 # GitHub_TwoContribs
 ## Two contributors working together using GitHub-Desktop
 ### This is a tutorial answering the question:
-How to work together with another contributor in a private repository, using GitHub-Desktop Project started 30. july 2021
+How to work together with another contributor in a private repository, using GitHub-Desktop.
+Project started 30. july 2021

 German language: